-Structural trends in technology and energy markets currently indicate a shift towards the phasing out of coal power generation in the near future, particularly among Organisation for Economic Cooperation and Development (OECD) member states.
-Similarly, recent reductions in the cost of renewable energy production makes its rapid deployment a viable alternative to coal in emerging economies in South East Asia and other developing regions.
+Structural trends in technology and energy markets are enabling the phase out of coal power generation, particularly among OECD member states.
+Similarly, recent reductions in the cost of renewable energy production make it an increasingly viable alternative to coal in emerging economies.

-This event will begin a dialogue around creating the conditions for an accelerated but orderly transition from coal in the global economy.
-It will build an understanding of the policies, experiences and approaches that countries have taken to move to a phase out commitment as the basis for shared best practice and continued mutual encouragement.
-It will identify how political alignment can be leveraged to further grow the number of countries working to phase out existing coal power plants and how this can be leveraged into assisting emerging economies to pursue alternatives rather than investment in new coal power generation.
+This senior-level event began a dialogue around creating the conditions for an accelerated and orderly transition from coal in the global economy.
+It built an understanding of market drivers and policy approaches to coal phase out as a basis for continued mutual encouragement and sharing of best practice.
+It identified how political alignments and proactive diplomacy can grow the number of countries and regions acting to phase out existing coal power plants.
+It also explored how this momentum can be leveraged to assist emerging economies seeking to pursue clean energy alternatives to coal.